Samvit-Kini/Samvit_BSE_Portfolio/index.md

 ## Challenges
 In this modification, I faced many unexpected challenges.
 Out of them, two challenges stood out to me:

 1. The first challenge was that the Ball Tracking Robot kept moving too far in one direction.
 To fix this problem, I had to juggle around with my code and ensure my robot stopped moving after it fulfilled a certain goal.
-This challenge took me the longest amount of time, but I fixed the code.
+This challenge took me the longest amount of time, but I fixed the code, by using an accelorometer.
+This allows me to detect accurately if I turn right 90 degrees, or moved back 3 meters.

 2. The second challenge that stood out to me was a bit of a setback.
 The setback was that my Raspberry Pi board stopped working.
 The reason is unknown, but I had to restart setting up the board.
 This required me to rewire many things and forced me to repeat the downloading process.
 The downloading took a long time, forcing me to waste a day at Bluestamp setting up my Pi.

 ## Here's a demo of my Ball Tracking Robot